 Remove the DVD from the disk tray.
 Restart your computer and check if Windows can now boot.

-Besides, this versatile software could also empower you to check disk errors after the MBR fix, which will ensure there is no bad sectors on the system disk.
+Besides, this versatile software could also empower you to check disk errors after the MBR repair in Windows 7, which will ensure there is no bad sectors on the system disk.
 If you want to fix or rebuild MBR in Servers, please try AOMEI Partition Assistant Server.